 The coatimundi or coati, aka “tropical raccoon,” can be found in the forests of South and Central America.
-They have super long and narrow noses for foraging & long tails for balance.
-They spend their nights sleeping in the trees, and their days hunting for small mammals and foraging for fruits.
+They have super long and narrow noses for foraging and long tails for balance.
+They spend their nights sleeping in the trees and their days hunting for small mammals and foraging for fruits.

 Sketch and fact by wildlife artist Nora Prindle

 [Edited by Isabelle McDonald]

 To see more art by Nora, check out her website: noraprindle.art

 Gompper M. E. Decker D. M..
 1998.
 Nasua nasua.
 Mammalian Species 580:1–9.